 If you are non-resident Indian, revenue earned and received in a foreign country, and funds remitted back is not assessable to tax.
 But if your earnings in India (by way of interest from the savings account or fixed deposits or leasing income) go beyond Rs.2, 50,000, then online tax filing India is a necessary step for you.

 Above and beyond, here are all your queries resolved.
+Learn the complete procedure of Tax Filing in India for NRIs.

 An NRI’s income tax in India depends upon his residential status for the particular year.
 If your residential status is ‘NRI,’ your revenue that is earned or accumulated in India is chargeable in India.
 Income acquired in India or earnings for service provided in India, revenue from a property located in India, capital gains on the shift of asset situated in India, interest on the savings bank account or earnings from fixed deposits are all instances of revenue earned or accumulated in India.
 These earnings are taxable for an NRI.
 Earnings that are made overseas or in a foreign country are not taxable in India.
 Interest earned on an NRE account or the FCNR account is tax-free.
 On the other hand, the interest on NRO account is liable to tax for an NRI.